khacduc/salemanagers/README.md

 # salemanagers
-by Do Khac Duc
+by Do Khac Duc.
-gr 13
+gr 13 .
-mssv: 121001240
+mssv: 121001240.

 # how to use json file
-Select open file in app
+Select open file in app.
-Choose json file that has the same name as table
+Choose json file that has the same name as table.